wp-plugins/login-box/readme.txt

 Tested up to: 2.5
 Stable tag: trunk

-Login-box inserts in all your pages a "lightbox style" login form, that can be opened with Ctrl + E making faster the authentication process.
+Login-box inserts in all your pages a "lightbox style" login form, that can be opened with Ctrl + E, making faster the authentication process.

 == Description ==